ietf-wg-acme/acme/draft-ietf-acme-acme.md

    JWS").
 3. Check that the JWS protected header of the inner JWS has a "jwk" field.
 4. Check that the inner JWS verifies using the key in its "jwk" field.
-5. Check that the payload of the inner JWS is a well-formed key-change object (as described above).
+5. Check that the payload of the inner JWS is a well-formed keyChange object (as described above).
 6. Check that the "url" parameters of the inner and outer JWSs are the same.
-7. Check that the "account" field of the key-change object contains the URL for the account matching the old key (i.e., the "kid" field in the outer JWS).
+7. Check that the "account" field of the keyChange object contains the URL for the account matching the old key (i.e., the "kid" field in the outer JWS).
-8. Check that the "oldKey" field of the key-change object is the same as the account key for the account in question.
+8. Check that the "oldKey" field of the keyChange object is the same as the account key for the account in question.
 9. Check that no account exists whose account key is the same as the key in the "jwk" header parameter of the inner JWS.